davemor/ocr-service/README.md

 Installation
 ============
 The service uses the node module [pdf-extract](https://www.npmjs.org/package/pdf-extract) to interface with the ocr software [Tesseract](http://en.wikipedia.org/wiki/Tesseract_%28software%29) and other pdf processing tools.
 Thus it has quite a few dependencies.
-Also for the express.js start up script to work you need to be running the legacy node installation.

-Under Ubuntu 14.04 the instructions are:
+Under Ubuntu 14.04 the instructions are as follows.
+Note that for the express.js start up script to work you need to be running the legacy node installation so we will install that first.
 ```
 apt-get install nodejs-legacy
 apt-get install pdftk
 apt-get install poppler-utils
 apt-get install ghostscript
 apt-get install tesseract-ocr
 ```
 You may need to run these as root or sudo.
 Next clone this repository and cd into the dictory